-The ESF 12 Coordinators from DNR, LAPSC, and DHH/OPH will continue to monitor the progress of rebuilding and restoring utility capacity and service in their respective areas of jurisdiction and responsibility and report on such progress.
+The ESF 12 Coordinators from DNR, LAPSC, and LDH/OPH will continue to monitor the progress of rebuilding and restoring utility capacity and service in their respective areas of jurisdiction and responsibility and report on such progress.

 - 1. DNR will track all natural gas reduction and production by putting out a daily report through SONRIS system, emails, and phone calls as needed - 2.
 LPSC will track electric and natural gas distribution utility service outages and report them to GOHSEP until restoration efforts are complete or until otherwise directed by GOHSEP. - 3.
-DHH will track service outages as reported by those utilities, will take and analyze bacteriological samples to assess viability of drinking water utilities and will provide daily public notice of water quality in affected areas.
-DHH with the assistance of DEQ will track and permit restoration of water and wastewater service and use of temporary services as needed.
-DHH will authorize additional laboratory services (either contractual or donated) as needed for drinking water analyses.
-DEQ may authorize additional laboratory services (either contractual or donated as needed for wastewater discharge analyses

-4. The Louisiana National Guard will provide infrastructure protection as assets are available and missions are assigned in accordance with existing plans, including mobile electrical generation units
+LDH will continually track water service outages and issue public water system advisory reports regarding drinking water quality and report them to GOHSEP and federal/local governmental entities until restoration efforts are complete.
+LDH will authorize additional laboratory services (either contractual or donated) as needed for drinking water analyses.
+DEQ may authorize additional laboratory services (either contractory services (either contractual or donated as needed for wastewater discharge analyses. - 4.
+The Louisiana National Guard will provide infrastructure protection as assets are available and missions are assigned in accordance with existing plans, including mobile electrical generation units

-- A. The Department of Natural Resources has the primary responsibility for the portions of the Energy and Utilities ESF 12 that relate to intrastate natural gas and the gathering and reporting of information about the offshore production of petroleum and natural gas. - B. The Louisiana Public Service Commission has the primary responsibility for the portions of the Energy and Utilities ESF 12 that relate to the regulation and coordination of electric power and natural gas supply systems. - C. The Louisiana Department of Health and Hospitals has the primary responsibility for the portion of Energy and Utilities ESF 12 that relate to the regulation and coordination of water and wastewater utilities in cooperation with the jurisdictions over wastewater discharges that are the responsibility of the Louisiana Department of Environmental Quality. - D. The support agencies for Energy and Utilities operations are responsible for developing and maintaining plans, procedures and asset inventories to support the ESF 12 Coordinators.
-Support Agencies include, but are not limited to: - 1.
-Louisiana Department of Environmental Quality (Wastewater Utilities) - 2.
-Department of Agriculture & Forestry - Non-Governmental Organizations (NGO) - 4.
-Louisiana National Guard - 5.
-Louisiana Rural Water Association - 6.
-Louisiana Water/Wastewater Agency Response Network
+- A. The Department of Natural Resources has the primary responsibility for the portions of the Energy and Utilities ESF 12 that relate to intrastate natural gas and the gathering and reporting of information about the offshore production of petroleum and natural gas. - B. The Louisiana Public Service Commission has the primary responsibility for the portions of the Energy and Utilities ESF 12 that relate to the regulation and coordination of electric power and natural gas supply systems. - C. The Louisiana Department of Health has the primary responsibility for the portion of Energy and Utilities ESF 12 that relate to the regulation and coordination of public drinking water systems.
+In addition, LDH will assist LDEQ with oversight and assessment of wastewater systems. - D. The support agencies for Energy and Utilities operations are responsible for developing and maintaining plans, procedures and asset inventories to support the ESF 12 Coordinators.
+Support Agencies include, but are not limited to:

+- 1. Louisiana Department of Environmental Quality (Wastewater Utilities)

+- 2. Department of Agriculture & Forestry

+- 3. Non-Governmental Organizations (NGO)

+- 4. Louisiana National Guard

+- 5. Louisiana Rural Water Association

+- 6. Louisiana Water/Wastewater Agency Response Network
-A. If State and in-state resources are inadequate to the tasks assigned, the ESF 12 Coordinators will report the situation and the needs to GOHSEP, which will seek additional resources from EMAC (LRS 29:733) and from the federal government pursuant to a Presidential Disaster Declaration.

-B. Every agency providing emergency energy and utilities support will maintain records of the operations, including cost records that can be used after the emergency to obtain reimbursement from state or federal sources.
+- A. If State and in-state resources are inadequate to the tasks assigned, the ESF 12 Coordinators will report the situation and the needs to GOHSEP, which will seek additional resources from EMAC (LRS 29:733) and from the federal government pursuant to a Presidential Disaster Declaration. - B. Every agency providing emergency energy and utilities support will maintain records of the operations, including cost records that can be used after the emergency to obtain reimbursement from state or federal sources.